dmitrysmagin/fba-a320/readme.txt

 Commandline interface
 ---------------------

-FB Alpha can also be invoked with command line options.
+FBA SDL can also be invoked with command line options.
 The options are as follows;

 ./fbasdl.dge <game> [<parameters>]

 <game>                  - The game's romname with full path and extension.
---sound-sdl             - Use SDL for sound
---no-sound              - Just be silent --samplerate=<Hz>       - Valid values are: 11025, 22050 and 44100
---sense=<value>         - (GCW-Zero) analog sensitivity: 0..100
---showfps               - Show frames per second while play --68kcore=<value>       - (GCW-Zero) Choose Motorola 68000 emulation core.
+--sound-sdl             - Use SDL for sound --sound-sdl-old         - Use SDL for sound (old mutex sync) --sound-ao              - Use libao for sound (OpenDingux only) --no-sound              - Just be silent --samplerate=<Hz>       - Valid values are: 11025, 22050 and 44100 --showfps               - Show frames per second while play --68kcore=<value>       - Choose Motorola 68000 emulation core.
-                          0 - C68k, 1 - Musashi M68k
+                          0 - C68k, 1 - Musashi M68k, 2 - A68k
---z80core=<value>       - (Legacy) Choose Z80 emulation core.
+--z80core=<value>       - Choose Z80 emulation core.
                           0 - cz80, 1 - mame_z80
---use-swap              - (Legacy) Swap memory to file.
-Use only on legacy
-                          Dinguxes and on Dingoo a380 and Ritmix rzx50 --frontend=<name>       - Frontend to run on exit, capex sets this parameter to '--frontend=fbacapex.dge'
+--vsync                 - Use vertical sync for video

 Example: